What makes a good security question?

 Why are some security questions bad?
 It comes down to two reasons: they are too complicated or too simple.
-So people either forget their answers or their accounts get hacked because the answers were way too easy to guess.
-One way to avoid it is to never share this information anywhere and avoid answering security questions when signing up for websites with a questionable reputation.
-But all in all, it's best to avoid using weak security questions in the first place.
+People either forget their answers or their accounts get hacked because the answers were way too easy to guess.
+One way to avoid this is to never share such information anywhere and avoid answering security questions when signing up for websites with sketchy reputations.
+But all in all, it’s best to avoid using weak security questions in the first place.

-What is your favorite movie? – This is a question without a consistent answer.
-Something you really liked yesterday might not be the movie you’ll love today, since new movies are released all the time and your tastes change.
+- What is your favorite movie?
+This question may have many possible answers.
+Something you really liked yesterday might not be the movie you’ll love today since new movies are released all the time and your taste changes.

-What was your favorite sport in high school? – A weak question, especially if your Facebook profile is full of pictures of you playing rugby, cheerleading, or doing any other sport.
-And if it’s not, then there’s a chance that the answer can be guessed if you post a lot of articles about football, for example.
+- What was your favorite sport in high school?
+This is a weak question with many potential answers.
+Others can also guess the answer, especially if your Facebook profile is full of pictures of you playing rugby, cheerleading, or any other sport.
+And if it’s not, then there’s a chance that the answer can be guessed if you post many articles about football, for example.

 A list of good security questions you could use

-What was the name of the boy or the girl you first kissed? – This is a good question as it’s personal — most likely you’re the only one to know the answer.
+- What was the name of the boy or the girl you first kissed?
+This is a good question as it’s personal — you’re likely the only one to know the correct answer.

-Where were you when you had your first kiss? – Like the last one, this is also a personal and stable question that not many people can answer.
+- Where were you when you had your first kiss?
+Like the last one, this is also a personal and stable question that few people can answer.

-In what city did you meet your spouse/significant other? – A good personal question with a consistent answer.
-However, the answer may be easy to guess, especially if you’ve never moved countries, haven’t traveled much, or married your high school sweetheart.
+- In what city did you meet your spouse/significant other?
+A good personal question with a consistent answer.
+However, it may be easy to guess, especially if you’ve never moved countries, haven’t traveled much, or married your high school sweetheart.

-What was the first exam you failed? – It’s personal, specific, stable, and easy to memorize.
-An if you’re not prone to overshare online, this information won’t be found on your social media.
+- What was the first exam you failed?
+It’s personal, specific, stable, and easy to memorize.
+And if you’re not prone to overshare online, this information won’t be found on your social media accounts.